 Grace's team also advances a portfolio of strategic health partnerships, including ASU’s flagship partners: Mayo Clinic, Dignity Health, and Phoenix Children’s Hospital.
 In addition, she helped launch a set of connected health/biosensor initiatives led by Nobel Laureate, Dr. Leland Hartwell at the ASU Biodesign Institute.

-Grace also previously served as Executive Director and Chief of Staff for the Executive Vice President of Knowledge Enterprise Development at ASU.
+Grace also previously served as Executive Director and Chief of Staff for the Executive Vice President of Knowledge Enterprise at ASU.
 Earlier in her career, she served in leadership and research advancement roles at ASU’s Biodesign Institute, which represents the largest single investment in research infrastructure in Arizona.

 2005 - B.S., Justice Studies, Arizona State University

 2010 - M.B.A., W.P.
 Carey School of Business, Arizona State University

 Organizational Behavior, Human Centered Design, Digital Health, Healthcare, Leadership, Research Administration, Public Policy, EdTech, New Learning Models